-It can also be an isolating experience, especially for people who have friends or family who have moved away, passed away or have interests of their own.
+It can also be an isolating experience, especially for people who have friends or family who have moved away, passed away or who have interests of their own.

 Having a sense of purpose and social connection are two of the most important factors for health and wellbeing in retirement.
 So if you want to combat loneliness in old age, live longer and prevent illnesses, such as dementia1, here are our 6 tips: